ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 * The BPI Subject successfully performs the cryptographic hashing operation.
 * The generated hash output has the expected length and format.
 * Changing a single character in the input data results in a different hash value.
-* Each input data from the genrated sample produces a unique hash output.
+* Each input data from the generated sample produces a unique hash output.
 * The BPI supports multiple cryptographic hashing algorithms that produce algorithm compliant outputs (expected length and format, hash changes when input changes)

 #### **[R70]**